SUGAM-ARORA/UniCollab/CODE_OF_CONDUCT.md

 **Consequence**: A permanent ban from any sort of public interaction within the community.

+## Support Resources
+For additional support and resources, visit our [Conflict Resolution and Support](#) page.

+## Regular Review
+This Code of Conduct will be reviewed and updated regularly to ensure it remains relevant and effective in promoting a healthy community environment.

 ## Attribution
 This Code of Conduct is adapted from the Contributor Covenant, version 2.0, available at [https://www.contributor-covenant.org/version/2/0/code_of_conduct.html](https://www.contributor-covenant.org/version/2/0/code_of_conduct.html).

 Community Impact Guidelines were inspired by Mozilla's code of conduct enforcement ladder.

 For answers to common questions about this code of conduct, see the FAQ at [https://www.contributor-covenant.org/faq](https://www.contributor-covenant.org/faq).
 Translations are available at [https://www.contributor-covenant.org/translations](https://www.contributor-covenant.org/translations).